RonaldAllanRivera/aws_ecommerce/README.md

   - `POST /checkout/api/place-order` – create an order and payment from the current cart.
   - `GET /checkout/api/orders/{orderNumber}` – retrieve an order summary and payment details.

 Cart items and orders use canonical pricing and product names resolved from the Catalog service via SKU-based lookups, and snapshot these values into `CartItem` and `OrderItem` records.
+The `place-order` endpoint revalidates prices and available stock against the Catalog service before creating an order and payment, and on success dispatches an `OrderCreated` message to the logical `order-events` queue for the Email service to consume.
+In the Docker-based local environment, Checkout uses Laravel's `sync` queue driver and logs to stderr so you can see `OrderCreated` activity directly in container logs; in AWS this will be switched to SQS (and CloudWatch or file-based logging) via environment configuration.

 ---